JJena/captureScreen/README.md

 ***************************************************************************************
-This project helps you to take screenshot of your desktop in stealth/normal mode You just need JDK 1.8 or above to run the attached JAR file If you need more features, please use the source code to further optimize this project.
+This project helps you to take screenshot of your desktop in stealth/normal mode
+\nYou just need JDK 1.8 or above to run the attached JAR file
+\nIf you need more features, please use the source code to further optimize this project.
 ***************************************************************************************

 Steps to follow: